 Are you working with Amazon S3 and would you like an easy way to perform your batch operations?
 We have what you are looking for!

-The Amazon S3 Batch Operations plug-in helps you create, run and monitor the batch operations directly from the Dynamic Workload Console.
-Furthermore, you can also schedule an Amazon S3 Batch Operations job just by creating a simple job definition.
+The Amazon S3 plug-in helps you upload, download or delete objects and monitor the progress directly from the Dynamic Workload Console.
+Furthermore, you also schedule an Amazon S3 job just by creating a simple job definition.

 The following are the few prerequisites you need to have to use the plugin:

 - AWS Account

 - AWS IAM credentials.
 If you don’t know how to retrieve them, Click Here